replicatedhq/kURL/docs/arch/adr-001-use-openebs.md

 ## Consequences

-- Using OpenEBS Loval PV Hostpath affords us a better out of the box experience for Replicated vendors and end-users underpinned by the following benefits:
+- Using OpenEBS Local PV Hostpath affords us a better out of the box experience for Replicated vendors and end-users underpinned by the following benefits:
     - Dynamic local volume provisioning
     - Near disk performance for local volumes
     - Data protection through snapshots and clones